grails-plugins/grails-resources/README.txt

 * Allow app author to control which URIs are subject to filtering, not just types.
 E.g. a CMS may not want all its images and CSS processed.

 * Detect ?debugResources var in request params of *Referer* and use clean non-processed resources (sourceUrl) for that request

+* Add option to CachedResources plugin to flatten the directory structure for shorter uris

+* Make CachedResources use base62 encoding to shorten hashed url links